Intercultural Synthesis of Ethnic Elements in Contemporary Vocal Practice: A Musicological Study with Statical Validation

 RaNa, M. R. H. (2024).
 Global Music Exchange: Cross-Cultural Flows, Digital Platforms, and the Future of Musical Collaboration.
 International Journal of Technology, Management and Humanities, 10(4), 95–113.

 Riabchun, I., Siuta, B., Komenda, O., & Bondarenko, O. (2024).
 Musical Language as a Social Project (on the Example of the Formation of Modern Greek Music).
-Cadernos de Educação Tecnologia e Sociedade, 17(se1), 85–101. https://doi.org/10.14571/brajets.v17.nse1.85-101
+Cadernos de Educação, Tecnologia e Sociedade, 17(se1), 85–101. https://doi.org/10.14571/brajets.v17.nse1.85-101

 Siwen, Q., Jamnongsarn, S., & Punvaratorn, M. (2024).
 The Relationship Between Popular and Traditional Chinese Music in the Context of Cultural Appropriation.
 Journal of Multidisciplinary in Humanities and Social Sciences, 7(5), 2629–2645.

-Subbiah, M. (2025).
-The impact of western theater on the evolution of modern Indian theater.
+Subbia, M. (2025).
+The impact of Western theater on the evolution of modern Indian theater.
 Global Journal of Arts Humanity and Social Sciences, 5(2), 166–174.

 Taylor, T. D. (2017).
 Music in the World: Selected Essays (University of Chicago Press, Ed.).

 Warne, R. T. (2020).
-Analysis of Variance.
-In Statistics for the Social Sciences (pp. 282–333).
-Cambridge University Press. https://doi.org/10.1017/9781108894319.012
+Statistics for the Social Sciences: A General Linear Model Approach (2nd edn).
+Cambridge University Press. https://doi.org/10.1017/9781108894319

 Zhang, X. (2024).
 Inheritance and Innovation of Chinese Folk Song Vocal Music: Tradition and Integration in Modern Vocal Perform.
 Philosophy and Social Science, 1(4), 85–94. https://doi.org/10.62381/P243413